etactica/mqtt-malaria/README-swarm.md

 ==========================

 malaria includes [fabric](http://docs.fabfile.org/) scripts to help automate running the command line utilities on multiple hosts.
-At present this is mostly setup with [vagrant](http://www.vagrantup.com/), but the goal is to use Amazon EC2 instances eventually. (more like Bees with Machine Guns)
+This has seen use with both [vagrant](http://www.vagrantup.com/), and also Amazone EC2 instances

 Notes:
 * attack nodes are only tested on ubuntu 1204 machines at this point